Multibeam Target Detection

 Description

-Value specified by Linking distance on the Multibeam target detection page of the Variable Properties dialog box.
-For a specified target, the potential targets to link to are found at distances less than the Linking distance.
+Value specified by Link distance on the Multibeam target detection page of the Variable Properties dialog box.
+For a specified target, the potential targets to link to are found at distances less than the Link distance.

 A 'closest point in the target' technique is applied to find potential targets to link to.
 The technique creates points at the top and bottom mid-points of each beam and then determines the closest points.
 This technique avoids problems associated with linking large targets to small targets.